garylirocks/quickrefs/azure-key-vault.markdown

 - All the keys, secrets and certificates are recovered
 - RBAC role assignments can't be recovered, you need to redo them

+## Networking

+Like storage accounts, you have options like:

+- Allow public access from all networks
+- Allow public access from specific virtual networks and IP addresses
+- Disable public access

+And there's an option for exception: "Allow trusted Microsoft services to bypass this firewall", see https://learn.microsoft.com/en-us/azure/key-vault/general/overview-vnet-service-endpoints#trusted-services

+**Exception still apply** even if you choose "Disable public access"

 ## Vault authentication